vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 ### maidsafe::nfs::Blob ###
 > maidsafe/nfs/blob.h

-- [ ] Thread-safe Public Functions
+- [x] Thread-safe Public Functions
 - [x] Copyable
 - [x] Movable

 Represents a single stored Blob on the network.
 Can be given to any valid [`PosixContainer`](#maidsafenfsposixcontainer) so that the contents can be read - this object stores pointers to the data on the network for quicker access.
+Object is immutable.

 > The network currently has no time server of its own, so the timestamps are from the clients.
 If a client has a misconfigured clock, the timestamps stored will also be incorrect.